<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<title>Best payment providers for indie SaaS and digital products</title>
+<title>Best payment providers for indie SaaS 2026: Stripe alternatives with merchant of record</title>

 <link>https://cheapstack.dev/tools/payment-providers</link>